Simpsorama: Viewing figures

+Critical response

 The episode received mixed reviews from critics.
 Max Nicholson of IGN called the storyline "a bit dull especially considering some of Futurama's more epic storylines."

-Zack Handlen and Dennis Perkins of The A.V.
+Dennis Perkins and Zack Handlen of The A.V.
 Club gave the episode a B−, stating, "There's no reason for this episode to exist, at least not in terms of storytelling.
 Seeing the Simpsons family interact with Bender, Fry, Leela, Professor Farnsworth, and the rest has a certain automatic thrill to it, like any half-assed Internet mash-up (that thing I like is in the same place as that other thing I like!
 THIS CHANGES EVERYTHING), but that thrill never deepens or enriches our understanding of these disparate groups."

 Darren Franich of Entertainment Weekly stated, ".. .where 'The Simpsons Guy' fell down the meta-rabbit hole, 'Simpsorama' mostly settled for simple gags, with a hit ratio that was better than Futurama season 6 but not quite up to the standards of Futurama season 4."

 Screen Rant called it the best episode of the 26th season.

+Awards and nominations

+Re-Recording mixers Tara Paul and Mark Linden were nominated for a Primetime Emmy Award for Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation for this episode at the 67th Primetime Creative Arts Emmy Awards.